 The governing body of the HCMA is a seven-member Board of Commissioners.
 Two of the members are selected by the governor, to represent the district at large, and the other five are selected by the Board of Commissioners from each of the five member counties.

-The Metroparks’ 2014 budgeted expenditures are $49.1 million.
-They are staffed by 197 full-time and over 800 part-time personnel.
-The Metroparks are funded, principally, by a property tax levy, limited to one-quarter of one mill (the rate for 2014 is .2146 mills), and by revenues from vehicle entry fees and other user fees for various facilities such as golf courses.
-A vehicle entry permit is required to enter any Metropark and is only $35 annually for regular admission, $21 annually for seniors or $10 daily.
+The Metroparks’ 2017 budgeted expenditures are $62 million.
+They are staffed by 203 full-time and over 800 part-time personnel.
+The Metroparks are funded, principally, by a property tax levy, limited to one-quarter of one mill (the rate for 2017 is .2146 mills), and by revenues from vehicle entry fees and other user fees for various facilities such as golf courses.
+A Metroparks vehicle pass is required to enter any Metropark.

-Currently, 13 Metroparks cover almost 25,000 acres and serve about 9 million visitors annually.
+Currently, 13 Metroparks cover almost 25,000 acres and serve over 7.3 million visitors on average annually.
 The Metroparks are located along the Huron and Clinton rivers, providing a greenbelt around the Detroit metropolitan area.
 The parks are, generally, more than 1,000 acres each, with Stony Creek and Kensington being more than 4,400 acres each.

 The Metroparks are recognized for their extensive paved hike/bike trails and for their golf courses.
 More than 55 miles of paved hike/bike trails course through the Metroparks and some of these trails connect with many more miles of trails outside the Metroparks.
-The system operates 8 regulation golf course and 2 par-3 courses.
+The system operates 7 regulation golf course and one par-3 course.

 The HCMA has made a strong commitment to environmental education and preservation.
-It operates nine full-service interpretive centers — nature, farm and historical — that provide a variety of programs, both on site and off site, for almost 1.4 million people annually.
-An eleventh interpretive center, the “Mobile Learning Center,” visits schools, community centers, fairs and other locations in southeast Michigan to conduct nature, farm and history programs for groups that may not have the means or opportunities to visit a Metropark.
+It operates 10 full-service interpretive centers — nature, farm and historical — that provide a variety of programs, both on site and off site, for almost 1.5 million people annually.
+In addition, it boasts three mobile learning centers to engage with schools, community centers, fairs and other locations in Southeast Michigan to conduct nature, farm and history programs for groups that may not have the means or opportunities to visit a Metropark.